woile/react-brk/README.md

-# breakpoints
+# React Breakpoints (react-brk)

 [![Travis][build-badge]][build]
 [![npm package][npm-badge]][npm]
 [![Coveralls][coveralls-badge]][coveralls]

 ## About

-Easy, ready to use, react media queries taken from [react-responsive](https://github.com/contra/react-responsive) and packed here.
+Easy, ready to use, well defined, react media queries taken from [react-responsive](https://github.com/contra/react-responsive) and packed here.

 This package lacks originality and does not introduce anything new.